Yuvarajmurthy/Academic-project/README.md

-# Academic-project
+# Academic_projects
-Title: E-placement ceil
+This website is college academic projects.project name is E-placement ceil.